 Mediation Sometimes people in conflict may need the assistance of a third person to communicate directly with each other.
 Evergreen’s CARE Network (360-867-5291) provides a group of trained volunteers with the skills to help parties in conflict examine their individual needs, identify common interests, and begin to craft a mutually beneficial agreement.

 Safety Direct communication would not be wise if it would compromise personal safety.
 Students who believe that their personal safety or the safety of the community is at risk should contact the Police Services Office at 360-867-6140.
 The office is open 24 hours a day, seven days a week.
 In addition to receiving the training necessary to become commissioned police officers, Evergreen's police officers receive additional training in areas such as conflict resolution, assisting survivors of sexual assault, and other topics that will better enable them to serve the college community.
-Police Services is located at Seminar 2150.
-It is highly advised that you sign up for – Evergreen will use this to text you if there are weather or emergency events that have closed the campus.
+Police Services is located at Seminar I 2150.
+It is highly advised that you sign up for e2Campus alerts – Evergreen will use this to text you if there are weather or emergency events that have closed the campus.

 Sexual Assault Trained advocates are available to survivors of sexual assault.
 Police Services (360-867-6140), the Campus Grievance officers (360-867-5113), or the Sexual Violence Prevention Coordinator (360-867-5221) can help students get in touch with advocates.